ntnu-arl/blackfly_nodelet/README.md

 ```
 sudo update-grub
 ```
 then restart  and verify that
 ```
 cat /sys/module/usbcore/parameters/usbfs_memory_mb
 ```
-is 32768 or something like that
+is >= 1024

 4. It is recommended to use a 330 Ohm or lower value resistor to connect the OptoIn to the trigger signal.

+## Dynamic Reconfigure

+Set enable_dyn_reconf to "True" to change online the following parameters: